wlevine/wlevine.github.io/_posts/2016-11-11-movie-scripts.markdown

 on each word, which mean that each word is transformed to a word you would find at the beginning of dictionary entry (for example, "explodes" is transformed into "explode" and "explosions" is transformed into "explosion").
+Stage directions and character names are not removed from the script.

 After lemmatization, we find the 10,000 most common words found across all the movie scripts.
 These words will be used as predictors.